Skip to content

 2. Week 1

 First Monday-morning synthesis ships under review.
-Founder signs off; ALEK calibrates the threshold for what's worth surfacing.
+Founder signs off; ALEK tunes the threshold for what's worth surfacing.

 3. Month 1